 - an allantoic cyst is often present

-- as with CT, allows better direct visualisation
+- as with CT, allows better direct visualisation of the herniation through the abdominal wall

 - the herniated liver is often of low T2 signal and the bowel of high T2 signal